IBM/Ansible-OpenShift-Provisioning/README.md

     * 1 TB of disk space mounted to /var/lib/libvirt/images
     * Red Hat Enterprise Linux (RHEL) 8.4 with networking configured and a root password set
     * Access to 8 (for a minimum installation) pre-allocated IPv4 addresses
 * Note on DNS: The [main playbook](main.yaml) will create a DNS server on the bastion by default.
-If you plan to use a pre-existing DNS server instead, please make sure to mark the variable env.networking.dns.setup_on_bastion to 'false' in [env.yaml](env.yaml) to skip that step.
+If you plan to use a pre-existing DNS server instead, when filling out the variables in [env.yaml](env.yaml) in Step 3, please make sure to mark 'env.networking.dns.setup_on_bastion' to 'false'.
 Either way, the playbook will double-check the DNS configuration before continuing.

 ## Installation Instructions: